siddiqur-54/task_documentations/SOLID Principles and Design Patterns/SOLID Principles_Design Patterns_README.md

 }

-// A class that only plays audio, but is forced to implement all methods public class AudioPlayer implements MediaPlayer {
+// A class that only plays audio, but is forced to implement all methods class AudioPlayer implements MediaPlayer {

     @Override
     public void playAudio(String file) {